gnafit/gna/doc/source/transformations/HistNonlinearity.rst

 1) Matrix_ transformation, that calculates 'smearing' matrix for given distortion.
 2) Smear_ transformation, that actually applies the smearing matrix.

+NOTE!
+Use HistNonlinearity_ for cases when Matrix form is desirable.
+In other cases consider using smooth integration scaling.

 Inputs
 ^^^^^^